httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 This parameter can be applied to both HTTP fields and derived components that target the request, with the same semantics.
 The component value for a message component using this parameter is calculated in the same manner as it is normally, but data is pulled from the request message instead of the target response message to which the signature is applied.

-Note that the same component name MAY be included with and without the `req` parameter in a single signature base, indicating the same named component from both the request and response message.
+Note that the same component name MAY be included with and without the `req` parameter in a single signature base, indicating the same named component from both the request and response message, respectively.

 The `req` parameter MAY be combined with other parameters as appropriate for the component identifier, such as the `key` parameter for a dictionary field.